 - ½ cup panko bread crumbs

-- 2 tbsp vegetable oil (if panfrying – skip if you are using the airfryer!)
+- vegetable oil for frying – skip if you are using the air fryer!

-- Dice the green bell pepper into even-sized cubes.
-Add it to a skillet and sauté for 6-8 minutes, until soft, and remove from heat.
+- Dice half of the green bell pepper into even-sized cubes.
+Add it to a skillet and sauté for 6-8 minutes, until soft.
+Remove from heat.

-- In a large bowl, add canned salmon, sautéed bell pepper, panko, mayo, Old Bay seasoning, lemon juice, Dijon mustard, Worcestershire, and hot sauce.
+- In a large bowl, add the canned salmon, sautéed bell pepper, breadcrumbs, mayo, Old Bay seasoning, lemon juice, Dijon mustard, Worcestershire, hot sauce, garlic powder, and onion powder.
 Stir with a fork until combined.

-- Taste, and adjust seasonings to your preference if necessary.
-I also add a little garlic powder and onion powder.
+- Taste the mixture and adjust seasonings to your preference if necessary.

-- Add in the beaten egg and stir again until well combined.
-Cover the bowl, and chill the mixture in the refrigerator for 30 minutes.
+- Add in the egg and stir again until well combined.
+Cover the bowl, and chill the mixture in the refrigerator for 10-15 minutes.

 - Using your hands, create salmon cake patties from the mixture.